Woljtek/monitoring/README.md

 ### Available components

-This repository contains one RS-Core component to process trace by filtering desired one and ingesting them in database.
+This repository contains one RS-Core component to process traces by filtering desired ones and ingesting them in database.
-The [trace-processor](rs-cores/MONITORING) component as the following workflow:
+The [trace-processor](rs-cores/MONITORING) component has the following workflow:
 ![](trace-processor/inputs/trace-processor_workflow.png)

-The repository also contains two FINOPS component:
+The repository also contains two FINOPS components:
 - [object-storage-exporter](finops/object-storage-exporter/helm)
 - [resources-exporter](finops/resources-exporter/helm)